-- The MC client has been provided with an appropriate MC service ID.
+- The MC client has been provided with an appropriate GW MC service ID.

+- The MC gateway UE has performed service authorization for one or more MC services.

-Editor's Note: Whether separate MC gateway UE authentication with the MC server and specific MC gateway UE configuration is needed requires further study.
+Editor's Note: The proper MC gateway UE configuration requires further study.

 Editor's Note: How the MC client discovers the MC gateway UE is FFS.